|Ready to sell your boat?

 Just fill out the form below:

-We are open 7 days a week but call to verify the the duty brokers schedule.
+We are open 7 days a week but call to verify the the duty brokers schedule on weekends.
 Our office is between the Annapolis Yacht Club and the waterfront Marriott.

 Yacht Brokerage service above and beyond the expected

 Serving boat buyers and sellers for over 30 years

 Yacht Basin Company, Annapolis from the YBC web site

 Established in 1937, The Yacht Basin Company is the oldest privately owned marina in Annapolis.
 Located in the heart of Maryland's state capitol, the Yacht Basin offers a large, modern facility.
 Clean, bright bath houses and a new laundry room, along with WiFi access, are just a few of the conveniences awaiting our guests.

 Our accommodations include over 100 fixed slips and three deep water face docks that routinely welcome vessels up to 240 feet.
 Five high speed pumps deliver GULF fuels year 'round, plus volume discounts.